-- 1. If this is the last node in the I/O group or the last node in the cluster, you must force the removal. - 2.
+- 1. If you are removing the configuration node, the rmnode command causes the configuration node to move to a different node within the cluster.
+This process might take a short time: typically less than a minute.
+The cluster IP address remains unchanged, but any SSH client attached to the configuration node might need to reestablish a connection.
+The SAN Volume Controller Console reattaches to the new configuration node transparently. - 2.
 If this is the last node in the cluster or if it is currently assigned as the configuration node, all connections to the cluster are lost.
 The user interface and any open CLI sessions are lost if the last node in the cluster is deleted.
-Deleting the configuration node results in CLI failover processing to another node.
 A time-out might occur if a command cannot be completed before the node is deleted.